Package 'duet'

 Value

-A ggplot object or NULL if the maximum number of facets is exceeded.
+A ggplot object or NULL if the maximum number of facets is exceeded or no data can be plotted.

 Examples